dileep143123/terraform-1/README.md

 * We have excluded `*.plan` file which may contain confidential information.
 This file is generated using `terraform plan` command to output plans before implementing changes using `terraform apply`.
 * We have excluded `terraform.tfstate` and `terraform.tfstate.backup` files to exclude state files.
 * We have excluded `*.pub` files to exclude ssh public keys.
+* We have excluded `terraform.tfvars` file to exclude secret variables.

 ## Viewing terraform graphs.